 Computing the Band Gap in Superlattices with the Schrödinger Equation

 You can use the new Schrödinger Equation interface for modeling with the Semiconductor Module in the latest release of the COMSOL® software.
-Let’s look at a simple example app that uses this interface to estimate the electron and hole ground state energy levels for a superlattice structure.
-By building apps like this one, device engineers are able to calculate the band gap for a given periodic structure and adjust the design parameters until a desired band gap value is achieved.
+Let’s look at a simple example model that uses this interface to estimate the electron and hole ground state energy levels for a superlattice structure.
+By building models like this one, device engineers are able to calculate the band gap for a given periodic structure and adjust the design parameters until a desired band gap value is achieved.

-The Underlying COMSOL Multiphysics® Model
+The COMSOL Multiphysics® Model

-The embedded model for our app is straightforward and easy to understand.
+The model is straightforward and easy to understand.
 Two Schrödinger Equation interfaces are used: one for electrons and the other for holes.
 Under each interface, two Electron Potential Energy nodes are used to set up the square-wave-shaped band edge and similarly, two Effective Mass nodes are used to set up the effective masses in the well and barrier regions.
 Only one unit cell of the superlattice structure needs to be included in the model, with the endpoints assigned to the Periodic Condition boundary condition.

-The Model Builder tree structure for the underlying model.
+The Model Builder tree structure.

 The ground state energies of the electrons and holes are solved separately in two eigenvalue studies.
 The result is extended from one to three unit cells using the Array 1D data set, which is also new in version 5.3 of the COMSOL Multiphysics® software.